ucdavisdatalab/workshop_python_basics/chapters/02_pandas-basics.md

 ```{code-cell}
 year.iloc[[33,0,23]]
 ```
-As with lists, we can use python's slice operator:
+As with lists, we can use Python's slice operator:
 ```{code-cell}
 year.iloc[3:10]
 ```